-In this guide, you will learn What are Ethereum Nodes And Sharding.
+In this guide, you will learn what are Ethereum Nodes And Sharding.
 If you’d like to learn even more, please take a look at our blockchain courses.

 Bitcoin has somewhat addressed this issue by activating Segwit and by hard forking into Bitcoin Cash.
 Ethereum, however, is trying to solve this issue in a different way.
 One of the many protocols that they are looking to activate, as they go into the next phase of their growth, is “sharding”.
 Before we understand what that means, we need to have a thorough understanding of networks and nodes.